rafamss/splunk_automation/Readme.md

 ## Tips and Tricks to improve your Splunk Enterprise daily job :sunglasses:

-**This space are being developed** to provide tips & tricks to help everyone that need some automated way to quickly do something at your Splunk Enterprise environment, installation, configuration and as well some best practices into your environment.
+**This space are being developed** to provide tips & tricks for those who need some automated way to quickly do something on their Splunk Enterprise environment, installation, configuration as well as some best practices into their environment.

-This space are divided in:
+This space is divided in:

 1. Splunk Enterprise:
 	- [x] Automated Downloads and Validation Files (Linux & Windows);